zephyrproject-rtos/west/README.rst

   with non-upstream distributions of Zephyr.
 - West is experimental and is not stable.
 Users need to stay in sync with upstream, and this allows west to automatically update itself.
+  Once things have settled down, we plan on making the pip package contain the core west and the multi-repo commands, with other features to be provided by projects in extension commands, but time will tell.

 Using a Custom "Main" West
 ~~~~~~~~~~~~~~~~~~~~~~~~~~